 Azerbaijani forces opened fire on Armenian military positions on Monday in the Verin Shorzha region of the Gegharkunik Province, defense authorities reported.
-This attacks follows a similar one late last week, after which Azerbaijani authorities, once again, cut off the gas supplies to Artsakh, continuing its violations of human rights and the ceasefire.
+This attack follows a similar one late last week, after which Azerbaijani authorities, once again, cut off the gas supplies to Artsakh, continuing its violations of human rights and the ceasefire.

 The attack on Monday happened between 7 to 7:30 p.m. local time, with Armenian authorities reporting no casualties.

-On Friday, Azerbaijan again halted the gas supply to Artsakh, it what has become a norm during the three-month long blockade of the Lachin Corridor, the only road connecting Artsakh to the outside world.
+On Friday, Azerbaijan again halted the gas supply to Artsakh, in what has become a norm during the three-month long blockade of the Lachin Corridor, the only road connecting Artsakh to the outside world.